Paul Douglas (musician): Toots and the Maytals

+In 1975, Toots and the Maytals traveled to Lagos, Nigeria for a concert at the National Stadium in front of over 60,000 fans.
+The group toured in Africa with Fela Kuti.

+News clipping announcing the arrival of Toots and the Maytals in Lagos: "A leading Jamaican reggae group, Toots and the Maytals (right) flew into Lagos last night on a tour of the country."

 On 1 October 1975, Toots and the Maytals were broadcast live on KMET-FM as they performed at The Roxy Theatre in Los Angeles.
 This broadcast was re-mastered and released as an album entitled "Sailin' On" via Klondike Records.

+The Mainroom stage at Minneapolis landmark venue First Avenue, known as Prince's signature home club and the setting for 'Purple Rain', hosted Toots and The Maytals for recurring sold-out performances across multiple decades.

 President Donald Trump was quoted as appreciating the reggae music of Toots and the Maytals when he said, "I heard the guest band, Toots & The Maytals, practising out on the set [of Saturday Night Live; Trump co-hosted an episode in April 2004].
 They sounded terrific, and I went out to listen to them for a while.
 My daughter Ivanka had told me how great they were, and she was right.
 The music relaxed me, and surprisingly, I was not nervous."

 In 2015, Vogue magazine listed the song "54-46 Was My Number" by Toots and the Maytals as one of their "15 Roots Reggae Songs You Should Know"; and in an interview with Patricia Chin of VP Records, Vogue listed the group as part of an abbreviated list of early "reggae royalty" that recorded at Studio 17 in Kingston, which included Bob Marley, Peter Tosh, Gregory Isaacs, Dennis Brown, Burning Spear, Toots and the Maytals, The Heptones, and Bunny Wailer.

 In 2017, Toots and the Maytals became the second reggae-based group to ever perform at the Coachella festival, after Chronixx in 2016.